Medicare Enrolled

 Summary

-Dr. Loudermilk is a mixed practice specialist, with above-average Medicare volume (top 1% in FL), and high industry engagement (low-engagement, top 18%), with 15 years of practice experience.
+Dr. Loudermilk is a mixed practice specialist, with above-average Medicare volume (top 1% in FL), with low-engagement industry engagement in the top 18% of FL peers, with 15 years of NPI registration.

 This summary is auto-generated from federal data.
 It describes data availability and patterns — not clinical quality.
 Read our methodology →